turulomio/unogenerator/INSTALL.md

 Only Linux is supported

-You need LibreOffice installed in your system
+You need LibreOffice installed in your system.
+Imagemagick is recommended for some image operations.

 In some distros you need to install Python LibreOffice bindings too (python3-uno)